Product of Tensors and Description of Networks: Basic notation and concepts

-When $d=1$, well-known examples of activation tensors are the \emph{Jukes-Cantor} matrices in which all the entries in the diagonal are equal to a parameter $\alpha$ and all the entries off the diagonal are equal to a parameter $\beta$.
-E.g., in the binary case,
+\begin{example} Some examples of activation tensors, for different values of $d$, are listed in the following. \begin{itemize} \item When $d=0$, the activation tensor $A=(a_0,\dots,a_{n-1})$ is defined such that node $a$ assumes the state $i$ (and casts the signal $i$) with frequency $a_i$. \item When $d=1$, well-known examples of activation tensors are the \emph{Jukes-Cantor} matrices, in which all the entries in the diagonal are equal to a parameter $\alpha$ and all the entries off the diagonal are equal to a parameter $\beta$.
+E.g., in the binary case, with $\alpha, \beta \in \mathbb{C}$.

-In the binary case, another relevant activation tensor is the \emph{threshold of value one}, or the $\exists$ tensor.
+\item For $d\geq 1$, a relevant case of activation tensor for binary networks is the \emph{threshold of value one}, or the tensor associated to the Boolean logical operator $\exists$.
 The node $a$ assumes the value $1$ if at least one of the parents casts $1$, while $a$ assumes the state $0$ otherwise.
-Hence $A_{i_1,\dots,i_d,i_{d+1}}$ is $0$ if $i_1=\dots=i_d=0$ and $i_{d+1}=1$, or when at least one index $i_j$, $j=0,\dots, d$, is $1$ and $i_{d+1}=0$. $A$ assumes the same value $\alpha$ in all the remaining cases.
-An example for $d=2$, using the index convention in (\ref{tensor:1}), is the following:
+Hence $A_{i_1,\dots,i_d,i_{d+1}}$ is $0$ if $i_1=\dots=i_d=0$ and $i_{d+1}=1$, or when at least one index $i_j$, $j=0,\dots, d$, is $1$ and $i_{d+1}=0$.
+Then, the activation tensor $A$ assumes the same value $1$ in all the remaining cases.
+An example for $d=2$, using the index convention as the tensor in~\Cref{fig:tensor_indices}, is represented in~\Cref{fig:threshold_1}.
+This activation tensor can be extended to more general, $n$-ary networks.

-If we consider the case of the \emph{quantum}-threshold of value one, the tensor assumes a value $\beta\neq 0$ in all entries $A_{i_1,\dots,i_d,i_{d+1}}$ with $i_1=\dots=i_d=0$ and $i_{d+1}=1$, or with at least one index $i_j$, $j=0,\dots, d$, equal to $1$ and $i_{d+1}=0$.
-The heuristic description is that, although $a$ should be $0$ if all the parents cast $0$, yet there is a possibility with frequency $\beta$ that $a$ disobeys the rule.
-For $d=2$ the tensor becomes the following by modifying the $0$'s in the tensor at (\ref{tensor:2}):
+\item The activation tensor above introduced can be modified, replacing the output $0,1$ with two parameters $\alpha, \beta \in \mathbb{C}$, yielding the \emph{quantum}-\emph{threshold of value one}.
+Specifically, the node $a$ will assume value $\alpha$ if it obeys the rule, and value $\beta$ elsewise.